 However, two things threw me off balance at the beginning.
 You have to create a key for your project – the sample project I created was about writing my next book, so I chose BOOK.
 Now all my activities are prefaced with BOOK.
 It would have been better to use something that would help colleagues track and manage the project, a reference number or department code.
 So think about that as you create keys.

+Open up the Backlog software app.
 From the dashboard, hit the plus sign to create a new project, and fill in the fields.
-On the free plan

 Add an issue, then choose Task as the type of issue.
 The other types are Bugs, Requests or Other.